altastratus/developer_starter_pack/README.md

     }

 ## Length
- please avoid a function more than 80 lines.
+Do not write a function with more than 80 lines.

 ## The Use of Helper
 Put all reusable functions or methods on a helper to avoid redundant functions in one app.
 For example, functions to handle String capitalization,  handle Date Formatting,  handle converting date from unix time epoch, and so on.
 We can implement a Helper Class by creating a class that have function which would do the job we want.